Kuadrant/kuadrantctl/doc/openapi-kuadrant-extensions.md

 # OpenAPI 3.0.x Kuadrant extensions

-This reference information shows examples of how to add Kuadrant extensions at the `info`, path, and operation level in an OpenAPI 3.0.x definition.
+This reference information shows examples of how to add Kuadrant extensions at the root, path, or operation level in an OpenAPI 3.0.x definition.

-## Info-level Kuadrant extension
+## Root-level Kuadrant extension

-You can add a Kuadrant extension at the `info` level of an OpenAPI definition.
+You can add a Kuadrant extension at the root level of an OpenAPI definition.
 The following example shows an extension added for a `petstore` app:

 ```yaml
 x-kuadrant: